-To achieve equality, LGBT people need the help of straight allies.
+To achieve equality, LGBTQ+ people need the help of allies.
 When we work together, we can affect great change.
-We’ve heard all kinds of reasons about why people are straight allies.
-Some people have gay friends and want to make things better for them.
+We’ve heard all kinds of reasons about why people are allies.
+Some people have LGBTQ+ friends and want to make things better for them.
 Others have realized that discrimination against any group is wrong and needs to be stopped.
 Some believe that, in the words of Martin Luther King, Jr., “Injustice anywhere is a threat to justice everywhere” and believe their voices count.
 Still others want the opportunity to change history.
 Check out some of the personal stories we’ve gathered over the years to learn more.

 Please remember that effective advocacy starts at home.
-So while political engagement is critical, having conversations about why this matters to you is a powerful everyday tool that helps create new advocates..
-Also, PFLAG offers a number of online resources useful for advocates of any level and can connect you with a chapter in your area if you’re interested in bringing the message of Straight for Equality to your community.
+So while political engagement is critical, having conversations about why this matters to you is a powerful tool that will help create new advocates..
+Also, PFLAG National offers a number of online resources useful for advocates of any level and can connect you with a chapter in your area if you’re interested in bringing the message of Straight for Equality to your community.
 You can also visit PFLAG’s Online Advocacy Center.
 In just a few minutes, you can sign up to get Action Alerts, learn more about key legislation, and even contact your elected officials.

 If you know which program you are interested in, or need more information about what would work best for your community we’re here to help.